nathankleyn/specs2-elasticsearch/README.md

 # specs2-elasticsearch [![Build Status](https://travis-ci.org/nathankleyn/specs2-elasticsearch.svg?branch=master)](https://travis-ci.org/nathankleyn/specs2-elasticsearch)

+> ⚠️ **Warning:** This library is currently pinned against Elasticsearch `1.5.x`, and won't be upgraded.
+This is because Elasticsearch 5.5+ has [removed the method used by this library to start a local node](https://www.elastic.co/guide/en/elasticsearch/reference/5.5/breaking_50_java_api_changes.html#_nodebuilder_removed) ([see this GitHub issue for more info](https://github.com/elastic/elasticsearch/issues/21544)).
+We recommend you consider using Docker for this task now instead for newest versions of Elasticsearch — [the excellent `docker-it-scala` library by Whisklabs](https://github.com/whisklabs/docker-it-scala) will get you started quickly!

 Small library with a [specs2](https://github.com/etorreborre/specs2) helper for testing against a local Elasticsearch cluster using elastic4s.

-> **Note:** This library is currently pinned against Elasticsearch `1.5.x`, and thus may not be suitable for your use-case.
-It will be upgraded for later versions of Elasticsearch shortly.

 ## Usage